-Edward Donald Bellew was born in Bombay, India on 28 October 1882.
-He was educated at Blundell's School (1894 to 1896) before attending Sandhurst Military Academy.

-He emigrated to Canada in 1903 and worked as a construction engineer.
+Edward Donald Bellew was born in Bombay, India on October 28, 1882.
+He immigrated to Canada in 1903 and worked as a construction engineer.

 He enlisted in the British Columbia Regiment on the outbreak of the First World War and was 32 years old, and a Lieutenant in the 7th (1st British Columbia) Battalion, Canadian Expeditionary Force when the following deed took place for which he was awarded the VC.